arturwgnr/arturwgnr/README.md

 ## 🔥 What Drives Me

 I’m not chasing shortcuts.
 I’m building consistency through daily study and real-world projects, refining both technical and problem-solving skills.
-My goal is simple: to become employable, adaptable and ready for the challenges of modern software development.
+My goal is to become adaptable and ready for the challenges of modern software development.

 ## 🌱 Currently Exploring